 I was pleased and relieved to finally nail that damn regeneration and after that, doing the Ten and Eleven versions of the story was a doddle!

-So now, if you want to, you can download the three-part Fan Edit version of the TV Movie and then watch that before you watch this so that you can follow the Doctor’s journey all the way from San Francisco to the Powell Estate…
+So now, if you want to, you can download the three-part Fan Edit version of the TV Movie and then watch that before you watch this and then Rose so that you can follow the Doctor’s journey all the way from San Francisco to the Powell Estate…